SupaxInc/data-structure-and-algorithms/README.md

 - Solutions

-    **Brute Force:** Use a nested for loop that checks for each substring then check if each substring contains valid amount of characters
+    **Brute Force:** Use a nested for loop that checks for each substring then check if each substring contains valid amount of characters by creating a new set per substring

     - Time Complexity: O(n^2) * O(26)
     - Space Complexity: O(n) + O(m)